Ever-QN/gym-management/README.md

 ## Contributors ##

-This gym management system was created by Quynh Ngo, Savanna Piscitelli, and Jonah Scott (ever-qn, SavannaPisc, jonahscott)
+This gym management system was created by Quynh Ngo, Savanna Piscitelli, and Jonah Scott (Ever-QN, SavannaPisc, jonahscott)